amaranth-lang/amaranth/docs/platform/intel.rst

 Intel
 #####

-.. py:module:: amaranth.vendor.intel
+.. currentmodule:: amaranth.vendor

-The :mod:`amaranth.vendor.intel` module provides a base platform to support Intel toolchains.
+The :class:`IntelPlatform` class provides a base platform to support Intel toolchains.

 The Quartus and Mistral toolchains are supported.